On the conditioning of polynomial histopolation: Well-conditioning: Chebyshev basis and segments

 which shows the claim. \end{proof}

 Proposition \ref{prop:orthogonality} is the key ingredient to unveil some features of $ V_d $ and the corresponding matrix sequence.
-The first easy consequence is an exact formula for the determinant of $ V_d $.
-This formula assumes a peculiar form for $ \rho = \pi/(2d) $.
-The relevance of this case is described in \cite{BEsinum}, and will give further simplifications also for the next sections.
+The first easy consequence is an exact formula for the modulus of the determinant of $ V_d $, when the class (C2) is considered in combination with Chebyshev polynomials of the second kind.
+The sign of $ \det V_d $ depends on $ d $, and due to the reverse ordering of the Chebyshev nodes it equals $ (-1)^{\frac{d(d-1)}{2}}$.

 \begin{corollary} One has